hpc-io/pdc/docs/readme.md

       + comm: MPI communicator for the rank_id
     - Output:
       + Local object ID
     - Create a PDC object at the rank_id in the communicator comm.
+Object is created based on the arguments provided by the process with rank_id.
 This function is a colllective operation.
+All MPI processes must call this function together.
     - For developers: see pdc_mpi.c.
-If rank_id equals local process rank, then a local object is created.
-Otherwise we create a global object.
-The object metadata ID is broadcasted to all processes if a global object is created using MPI_Bcast.
   + pdcid_t PDCobj_open(const char *obj_name, pdcid_t pdc)
     - Input:
       + obj_name: Name of objects to be created